In a volunteer organization or non-profit, spreading the word on opportunities to connect and share is where social media shines.

 Both TweetDeck and Hootsuite work well for anyone managing many accounts.

-Create a bit.ly account, if PMINYC does not already have one.
-This free link shortening service takes a link, such as: http://tobyelwin.com/community-persona-for-sharepoint-intranet-design/ and shorten it to this: http://j.mp/RuOWDB.
+2nd recommendation: compliments the first and also improves other social media efforts: Create a bit.ly account, if PMINYC does not already have one.
+This free link shortening service takes a link, such as: https://tobyelwin.com/community-persona-for-sharepoint-intranet-design/ and shorten it to this: http://j.mp/RuOWDB.

 Why is a link shortener important: